Sleep Apnea Treatment – San Antonio, TX

 What Is Sleep Apnea?

-Sleep apnea is a sleep disorder characterized by frequently interrupted breathing while you sleep.
+Sleep apnea is a sleep disorder characterized by frequently interrupted breathing throughout the night.
 It is caused by a full or partial blocking of the airway.
-When you are asleep, the throat muscles may relax too much, causing the lower jaw to fall backward and partially or fully block the airway.
+When you are asleep, the throat muscles may relax too much, causing the lower jaw to fall backward and partially or fully cut off the airway.
 Your breathing is constantly impeded as you breathe in and out at night.

 In many patients, the tissues at the back of the throat vibrate during sleep apnea, resulting in loud snoring.
-When the airway is blocked, your body responds by temporarily halting breathing until your system startles you awake to allow you to breathe.
-This may happen multiple times throughout the night without your awareness, causing you to pause in breathing, then sharply breathe in.
-This can happen for a few seconds or minutes and may happen dozens or hundreds of times a night.
+When the airway is blocked, your body responds by partially and suddenly waking up to allow you to breathe.
+This may happen multiple times throughout the night without your awareness and can occur dozens or hundreds of times a night.

 Sleep apnea can have dangerous consequences, including high blood pressure, heart problems, excessive fatigue, liver problems, inability to concentrate, and more.
 Proper treatment of sleep apnea is essential for good health.